jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (3) Sections 32(1)(a) and 34(1) do not apply to an ordinary rule made by Order in Council under subsection (1).
 (4) An ordinary rule or an amendment to an ordinary rule made by Order in Council under subsection (1) must be published as part of the rules as if the Minister had made the rule or the amendment to the rule.
 (5) The Minister may amend or revoke an ordinary rule or an amendment to an ordinary rule made by Order in Council under subsection (1) as if the Minister had made the ordinary rule or the amendment to the ordinary rule under this Part.
-(6) An Order in Council made under subsection (1)—
-  (a) is a regulation or an instrument for the purposes of the Regulations (Disallowance) Act 1989; but (b) is not a regulation or an instrument for the purposes of the Acts and Regulations Publication Act 1989.
+(6) An Order in Council made under subsection (1) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 35 Procedure for making emergency rules
 (1) Before making an emergency rule, the Director shall consult with such persons, representative groups within the aviation industry or elsewhere, government departments, and Crown agencies as the Director in each case considers appropriate.